stijn-dejongh/lovecraft_public_domain/raw_converts/faj.md

 asked and obtained permission to train the animal, astonishing audiences and fellow-performers alike with his success.
 One morning in Chicago, as the gorilla and Alfred Jermyn were rehearsing an exceedingly clever boxing match, the former delivered a blow of more than usual force, hurting both the body and dignity of the amateur trainer.
-Of what followed, members of &ldquo;The Greatest Show on Earth&rdquo; do not like to speak.
+Of what followed, members of  "The Greatest Show on Earth " do not like to speak.
 They did not expect to hear Sir Alfred Jermyn emit a shrill, inhuman scream, or to see him seize his clumsy antagonist with both hands, dash it to the floor of the cage, and bite fiendishly at its hairy throat.
 The gorilla was off its guard, but not for long, and before anything could be done by the regular trainer the body which had